RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/Three_Phase_Transformer.md

 ```
 ````

-Notice how the brought out neutral is accessible on the LV side of the transformer.
-Transformers with the neutral not brought out are also supported by omitting the $n$ in the vector group (e.g.
+Notice how the is accessible on the LV side of the transformer.
+Transformers with the neutral not brought out are also supported by omitting the $n$ in the vector group (e.g. $Dy11$).
-$Dy11$).
 In this case there will be no neutral connection on the LV side.

 ## Winding configurations